inforgdev/octopo-js/README.md

 ## About

-OctopoJS is a CSS preprocessor language agnostic AST stringifier.
+OctopoJS is a language agnostic CSS generator.

 ## Example